kunal-geeks/movie_api/README.md

 -Access the application in your browser: http://127.0.0.1:5000

 11. Demo
--For a live demo, visit https://kunal7777.pythonanywhere.com/
+For a live demo, visit https://kunal7777.pythonanywhere.com/

--Admin Credentials:
+Admin Credentials:

---Email: admin@example.com
+- Email: admin@example.com
---Password: admin
+- Password: admin

 12. Tests
 To run tests, use pytest: